Sports Talk United

 Patrick McKiernan

 Patrick is a freelance sports writer for Sports Talk United.
 Graduating with a diploma in Multimedia Sports Jounalism, he is based in Belfast, Northern Ireland.
 He has a broad range of writing over multiple sports, but his passion remains in football.
-Sadly, as a Manchester United fan, this passion is laced with plenty of sorrow.

 Next Post